 If you are an employee who participates in the ExxonMobil Pre-Tax Spending Plan Health Care Flexible Spending Account (HCFSA), Aetna will automatically process any eligible expenses remaining from your dental claim and send you the spending account reimbursement, if you have elected HCFSA automatic reimbursement.
 This means that, in most cases, you will not need to file a separate pre-tax claim form.

 Filing claims for the ExxonMobil Dental Plan

-A. All dental claims must be filed within two years from the date services were received.
+All dental claims must be filed within two years from the date services were received.
 Before filing a dental claim, consider whether the expense may be covered under your medical plan.
-Be sure to read the information in the Medical claims for dental work section below.
+Be sure to read the information in the Medical claims for dental work section above.

 Aetna Dental PPO Network providers should file all claims directly with Aetna.